soonuse/jwiringpi/README.md

          `java -Djava.library.path=.
 YourProgram`
          (this specify the . directory as the native library path.)
 ## Methods jwiringpi provides
-You can invode these methods by instantiating JWiringPiController
+You can invoke these methods by instantiating JWiringPiController
 ### Implements JWiringPiSetupInterface
     int wiringPiSetup() ;
     int wiringPiSetupGpio() ;